Encodings and Unicode

 What is an Encoding System?

-To represent character data numerically (as in a computer file), one needs to decide on an encoding system that matches each numerical value to a specific characters.
+To represent character data numerically (as in a computer file), one needs to decide on an encoding system that matches each numerical value to a specific character.
 Each national language has one or more different encodings associated with it.
 (Japanese alone has three common encoding schemes EUC, SJIS, and ISO-3022-JP or JIS.)
 So a single numerical value could represent any one of several different characters in several different languages: in order to know which language and which character, you need to know what encoding system.

-For a computer to display text that has been encoded as numerical data (an email message or a web page, for example), it needs to know what encoding system was used.
+Therefore, for a computer to display text that has been encoded as numerical data (an email message or a web page, for example), it needs to know what encoding system was used.
 If the encoding system is not specified explicitly in the email or on the web page, the email program or web browser will try to guess what encoding system was used, but this is not always easy.
 If the guess is wrong, the text will display as nonsense.
 You as the user can then tell the browser or email program to try interpreting the page with a different encoding system.
 You do this by selecting a different encoding choice from the encoding menu.
-Other pages on this site show how to do this in Apple Mail and Safari, for example.
+Elsewhere, this site shows how to do this your web browser, for example.

 What is Unicode?

-Unicode is a standard for several closely related encoding systems that solves some of the problems above by using a much larger set of numerical values, and trying to represent all the characters of all major languages in a single encoding set.
-Each number encodes a unique character.
+Unicode is a standard that solves some of the problems above by using a much larger set of numerical values, and trying to represent all the characters of all major languages in a single encoding set.
+Each number encodes a unique character in a single language.
 Unicode is also referred to as UTF, for Unicode Transformation Format, and in the encoding menu of your browser you may see choices for Unicode encodings like UTF-8 and UTF-16.
 (If you are wondering why a single universal standard should produce several different encodings, see the note on encoding versus character set below).

 Unicode encoding systems naturally include encodings for Japanese and other Asian Languages.
-Most Mac software is "Unicode compatible," meaning you will be able to use Japanese with it once you have enabled Japanese on your system.
+Virtually all Mac software is now "Unicode compatible," meaning you will be able to use Japanese with it once you have enabled Japanese on your system.
 (See the first page of this site for information about how to do this.)

 Unicode has a few different advantages.
 One is that it can be used as a more or less single universal standard: everyone can use Unicode to encode data in their own language, without the confusion of having many different encoding systems in use.
 For example, this makes it possible to open and save the same Japanese text file in several different software applications, even on different platforms like Mac, Unix, and Windows.
 For web development, another immediate advantage is that with Unicode you can represent multiple languages on one web page.
 Without unicode, a single web page (or any pure text file) must use the same encoding throughout, so a page using a Japanese encoding scheme cannot contain characters that are not included in that set--Korean characters, for example.
 (Japanese encodings do contain roman characters, so you can mix English and Japanese on one page even without Unicode.)

 Note that an encoding system like Unicode is quite distinct from a font.
-If software that supports Unicode encounters text in Japanese, it may know that the message is composed of certain Japanese characters, but the computer may not have the fonts required to display those characters on the screen or printer.
+If software that supports Unicode encounters text in Japanese, it will know that a message is composed of Japanese characters, but the computer might not have the fonts required to display those characters on the screen.
 For this reason, to work in a language you also need a font for the language.
 Macs come with fonts for Japanese (and other common languages unicode supports), so this is not generally a problem.

 Encoding vs. Character set